uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 1I.
 Publisher Class

-Defintion: A term used to describe the size, profile, and/or budget of the publisher and, in some cases, the developer, too
+Definition: A term used to describe the size, profile, and/or budget of the publisher and, in some cases, the developer, too
 <details>
 <summary><i>controlled vocabulary</i> [R][+]</summary>
 <ul>